Tropical Storm Boris forms off Mexico, heads toward key refinery

-MEXICO CITY (Reuters) - Tropical Storm Boris formed off the southern Pacific coast of Mexico on Tuesday, churning northward toward the largest refinery of national oil company Pemex, Salina Cruz.
+MEXICO CITY, June 3 (Reuters) - Tropical Storm Boris formed off the southern Pacific coast of Mexico on Tuesday, churning northward toward the largest refinery of national oil company Pemex, Salina Cruz.

 Blowing maximum sustained winds of 40 mph (65 kph) on Tuesday afternoon, the storm was not expected to strengthen significantly before it makes land, the Miami-based NHC said.